MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning.md

 Compared to the storage and scheduling components, the compute resources used in this reference architecture by far dominate in terms of costs.
 One of the main challenges is effectively parallelizing the work across a cluster of GPU-enabled machines.
 Thus, we must take precautions to minimize incurred costs.

-Batch AI can cluster size to automatically scale up and down depending on the jobs in the queue.
+The Batch AI cluster size can automatically scale up and down depending on the jobs in the queue.
 You can enable auto-scale with Batch AI in one of two ways.
-You can do so programmatically, which can be configured in the `.env` file that is part of the deployment tutorial, or you can change the scale formula directly in the portal after the cluster is created.
+You can do so programmatically, which can be configured in the `.env` file that is part of the [deployment steps][deployment], or you can change the scale formula directly in the portal after the cluster is created.

 For work that doesn't require immediate processing, configure the auto-scale formula so the default state (minimum) is a cluster of zero nodes, and set the maximum cluster size to the maximum number of Batch AI jobs that could occur at any given time.
 With this configuration, the cluster's default state is zero nodes, and the cluster only scales up when it detects jobs in the queue.
 This setting enables significant cost savings for scenarios where the batch scoring process only happens a few times a day or less.